We secured just over 200 tickets for the premiere, but by the time the night unfolded, nearly 240 people filled the room.

 Friends, family, artists, collaborators, and members of Chicago’s creative community came together to celebrate the story behind Scala.

-Creating Scala premiered at the 3TAP Lounge above the Salt Shed in Chicago, and it became far more than a film screening.
+Creating Scala premiered at the 3 Top Lounge at The Salt Shed in Chicago, and it became far more than a film screening.
 It turned into a celebration of public art, collaboration, craftsmanship, and the people who dedicate years of their lives to creating something meaningful.

 My good friend and partner, Steve Larosiliere, who played a huge role in helping bring this project to life, was there as well.
-Having close friends like Alex, Brenton, Dan, Jeremy, and Greg in the room meant a lot to me personally.
+Having close friends like Alex, Britton, Dan, Jeremy, and Greg in the room meant a lot to me personally.

 If a building can be made,